prashantbaher/tcc-blog/_drafts/solidworks-macros/edit-linear-skech-pattern.md

 We create variable `swSketchSegment` for **Solidworks Sketch Segments**.

-To see methods and properties related to `swSketchSegment` object, please visit [this page](http://help.solidworks.com/2019/English/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.ISketchSegment_members.html)
+To see methods and properties related to `swSketchSegment` object, please visit *[this page on Solidworks API Help](http://help.solidworks.com/2019/English/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.ISketchSegment_members.html)*

 These all are our global variables.